Ibrashoukry/tp/docs/UserGuide.md

 ### 2. Deleting an Entry — `delete`

-Removes an entry by its index as shown in the `list` command.
+Removes an entry by its index as shown in the `list` or `list /t TYPE` command.

 **Format**
 > delete INDEX